Houston Man Sentenced for Tyler County ATM Burglary Attempt - Orange Leader

 Aaron Lakeefe Rubins, 33, pleaded guilty on Jan.
 14, 2021 to bank burglary and aiding and abetting and was sentenced to 24 months in federal prison today by U.S. District Judge Michael J. Truncale.
 Rubins was also ordered to pay restitution in the amount of $6,729.66.

-“As if attempting to rob an ATM was not bad enough, the high-speed chase that this defendant and his co-conspirators engaged in and endangered the lives of law enforcement and the public,” said Acting U.S. Attorney Nicholas J. Ganjei.
+“As if attempting to rob an ATM was not bad enough, the high-speed chase that this defendant and his co-conspirators engaged in endangered the lives of law enforcement and the public,” said Acting U.S. Attorney Nicholas J. Ganjei.
 “Thankfully, law enforcement was able to bring the situation to a conclusion without any injury or loss of life.”

 According to information presented in court, on March 4, 2020, law enforcement officers were alerted to an attempted theft of an ATM at the First National Bank in Woodville.
 A 911 caller reported a passenger car parked at an intersection just east of the bank with its hazard lights on and another car blocking an intersection just west of the bank.
 Additionally, a truck pulled into the bank’s parking lot and proceeded to back up to an ATM machine.
 Bank surveillance video shows the truck dragging a chain and three subjects exiting the truck, one with a crowbar.